cuiyongbo/hello-world/my_wiki/programmer_note/pthread/pthread_overview.rst

    #.
 Pthreads function return values

       Most pthreads functions return 0 on success, and an error number of failure.
-      **Note that the pthreads functions do not set errno.** For each of the pthreads functions that can return an error, *POSIX.1-2001* specifies that the function can never fail with the error *EINTR*.
+      **Note that the pthreads functions do not set the global errno.** For each of the pthreads functions that can return an error, *POSIX.1-2001* specifies that the function can never fail with the error *EINTR*.

    #.
 Compiling on Linux